juicedata/juicefs/docs/en/administration/clone.md

 # Clone a directory
 $ juicefs clone /mnt/jfs/dir1 /mnt/jfs/dir2

-# Clone with preserving the uid, gid, and mode of the file
+# Clone with preserving the UID, GID, and mode of the file
 $ juicefs clone -p /mnt/jfs/file1 /mnt/jfs/file2`,
 ```

 - `<SRC PATH>`: The source path, which can be a file or directory.
 - `<DST PATH>`: The destination path, which can be a file or directory.

-### Preserve Source's uid, gid, and mode
+### Preserve Source's UID, GID, and mode

-The `--preserve, -p` option is provided to preserve the uid, gid, and mode attributes of the source during cloning.
-By default, the current user's uid and gid are used.
+The `--preserve, -p` option is provided to preserve the UID, GID, and mode attributes of the source during cloning.
+By default, the current user's UID and GID are used.
 The mode is recalculated based on the current user's umask.

 ### Consistency Guarantee of the `clone`